 The grant provided the opportunity to build upon the 2013-2014 Integration of Michigan Merit Curriculum Grant funded through the Michigan Department of Education (MDE).
 The original project included 19 marketing teachers, 4 economics teachers, 2 English Language Arts consultants, two teacher leaders, and two grant chairpersons.

 The model of curriculum integration was utilized to improve Career and Technical Education (CTE) students' understanding of economics.
 The final outcome included 37 lesson plans that were distributed at 2 statewide conferences and a web presence.
-Additional Marketing CIP standards were identified and aligned to the lesson plans.
-Two project based learning projects were developed to provide an alternative delivery method for select standards.
+Additional Marketing CIP standards were identified and aligned with the lesson plans.
+Two project-based learning projects were developed to provide an alternative delivery method for select standards.
 An end of course assessment was created to measure student achievement.

 Michigan's Collaborative Teaching Model

 The collaborative teaching model is required for all CTE programs that are taught by teachers who are not highly qualified in the academic content area (math, science, etc.), but are certified or annually authorized in CTE.
 The collaborative teaching model was developed by the New York State Education Department.
 It involves the ongoing, active, and substantive participation of teaching professionals, working in proximity and representing different educational content areas, directed toward the creation and delivery of integrated, aligned instruction.
 The collaborative teaching of CTE courses is based on criteria that are consistent and demonstrable: